 Passenger balloon flights will be available for sale at the Citrus Classic Balloon Festival in the form of Gift Certificates.
-Those Gift Certificates may be redeemed in Santa Paula with Limoneira AgriTours at any future date AFTER August 2nd (the conclusion of the Citrus Classis Balloon Festival.)
-Balloon passenger flights may also be purchased prior to the Citrus Classic via Limoneira AgriTours at (805)525-5541 ext 236 or www.limoneiratours.comStandard prices are $185.00 per adult, $165.00 per senior 60 years and older, and $145.00 for children 7 years and older.
+Those Gift Certificates may be redeemed in Santa Paula or Palm Springs with Fantasy Balloon Flights at any future date AFTER July 26th (the conclusion of the Citrus Classis Balloon Festival.)
+Balloon passenger flights may also be purchased prior to the Citrus Classic via Fantasy Balloon Flights at (760)250-5926 or www.fantasyballoonflight.comStandard prices are $185.00 per adult, $165.00 per senior 60 years and older, and $145.00 for children 7 years and older.

 TETHER BALLOON RIDES Tether Balloon Rides are not in-air flight passengers rides.
 Instead, tether passengers climb into the balloon basket, and ascend 1-2 feet off the ground, or higher to 75-100 feet, while the hot air balloon is still anchored to the ground via tether lines.
 It's a great way to give hot air ballooning a try without ascending very high, or flying any distance!
 And what better photo opportunity for kids and family members!

-Individual Balloon Pilots may chose to offer Tether Balloon Rides during the Evening Balloon Glows (approximately 8:30-9:30pm) and Saturday Morning Ascension (approximately 6-6:30 am) based on flight conditions and availability*.
-It is free for children 5 and younger.
-All children must be supervised by an adult.
+Individual Balloon Pilots will offer Tether Balloon Rides Saturday Morning only.
+The timing of the balloon ascensions and tether rides depends on the weather and marine layer conditions in the morning, but typically occur between 6:30 am and 10am*.
 Availability depends on prevailing wind, weather and safety conditions at the time AND each individual Balloon Pilot.
 Each hot air balloon can accommodate different numbers of tether passengers and weight load.
-Therefore, it is the responsibility of each Balloon Pilot to decide whether to provide Tether Rides during the event.
+Therefore, it is the responsibility of each Balloon Pilot to decide whether and how many Tether Rides to provide during the event.
 Adults $20/Youth 6 to 14 $15/Children 5 and younger are free.
 Tickets may be purchased at the BALLOON RIDE concession stand: all proceeds benefit the individual pilots.
 All children must be supervised by an adult.

 Airplane Aerobatics Pilot Mike Dewey tries a new kind of flying!